Doctor of Ministry

 Forms students holistically for agile, biblically grounded leadership in the church, the marketplace, and society at large.

-Master of Arts in Theology (MAT)
+Master of Arts in Theological Studies (MTS)

 One of our most flexible degrees, allowing students to dive deeper into a specific area of interest as well as preparing them for advanced theological study if they wish.